PandoraPay/kernel/readme.md

 #### PandoraPay Kernel

-This is an implementation of core functionality used used by PandoraPay blockchain or any other blockchain
+This is an implementation of core functionality used by PandoraPay blockchain or any other blockchain

 1. [Install the Package](./wiki/readme.md#install-the-package)